Video poems by Stephen Humphrey and Sarah Peebles

 Mayan cigars.
 She spins slow circles

-twitches like a junkie’s conscience.
+Her hind twitches like a frantic leaf.

 Serrated jaws quiver, and quiver.